Northern Ballet’s Swan Lake is overflowing with dance content and features a love triangle that makes the most of the company’s premier dancers.

 Main swan, Odette (Ayami Miyata), leads her flock with more aggressive intent than ethereal charisma.
 Described in the programme notes as ‘a mystical swan-like creature’ the movements for this character appear to take their cue from the viciousness of the birds themselves, leaving little space for any swan-maiden vulnerability.

-> The Company will also give two performances of short story ballet Tortoise & the Hare on Friday 29th April.
+Northern Ballet will also give two performances of short story ballet Tortoise and the Hare on Friday 29 April 2016.